hmnshudhmn24/student-performance-predictor-r/README.md

 # 🎓 Student Performance Predictor

-Predict students’ final academic performance based on key features like study time, failures, school support, and more using machine learning techniques in R.
+Predict final grades of students using machine learning based on study habits, attendance, and social factors.
+Built with R using caret, the model evaluates performance via confusion matrix and ROC curves.
+Great for showcasing classification skills, feature engineering, and model evaluation.

 ## 📌 Overview
 This project uses the Student Performance Dataset from UCI to predict student final grades (G3) as Pass or Fail.
 It involves: